 Geotextile Road Fabric.
-Road fabric shall be installed between the subgrade and base rock of all new roads and as specified in the road construction notes.
+Road fabric shall be installed between the subgrade and base rock where specified.
 Joints shall be lapped at least 2 feet.
 Material shall be Marafi 140N or approved equal.

 Surfacing.
-Refer to the typical cross-section on sheet 1 of the Road Construction Standards and Specifications, and the road construction notes for surfacing prescriptions.
 Base rock, surface rock, and traction coat rock shall be shaped to a crowned section unless otherwise specified and compacted with a smooth-drum vibratory roller to achieve a surface that is smooth and uniform.
 Where surfacing is to be applied to an existing road, all potholes and washboard sections shall be cut out and graded smooth prior to surface rock placement.
-Where traction coat is specified, it shall be placed on top of the standard surfacing as specified in the road construction notes.
+Where traction coat is specified, it shall be placed on top of the standard surfacing as specified.

 Free-Draining Fill Construction.
-Where free-draining fill construction is required and/or specified in the road construction notes, #2 pit run rock shall be imported and used for fill base construction up to a minimum depth of 3 feet.
+Where free-draining fill construction is required and/or specified, #2 pit run rock shall be imported and used for fill base construction up to a minimum depth of 3 feet.
 Free-draining fill material shall be covered with geotextile road fabric to separate pit run and common fill material.